 - extra hulled hemp seeds for garnish

-- On another rimmed baking sheet, arrange the Brussels sprouts, red onion, and marinated tempeh triangles in a single layer.
-Drizzle a bit of olive oil over the Brussels sprouts and onion and sprinkle with salt and pepper.
-Roast the sweet potatoes for 40-45 minutes and the tempeh, Brussels, and red onion for 30-35 minutes, flipping everything halfway through.
+- On another rimmed baking sheet, arrange the brussels sprouts, red onion, and marinated tempeh triangles in a single layer.
+Drizzle a bit of olive oil over the brussels sprouts and onion and sprinkle with salt and pepper.
+Roast everything for 30- 40 minutes, flipping halfway through.

-- Meanwhile, make the hemp seed ranch dressing.
+- Meanwhile, make the hemp seed ranch dressing (see notes).
 Add all ingredients to a blender and blend until smooth and creamy.
 Add salt and pepper to taste and more water to thin, one tablespoon at a time, if necessary.
 The dressing will thicken in the fridge.

 - Prep the kale.
 Add the kale to a large bowl, drizzle with olive oil, sprinkle with salt, and massage until slightly wilted.
 Set aside.

-- Pack the bowls.
-Divide the roasted sweet potatoes, Brussels sprouts, and red onion between five meal prep containers.
-Top each container with three tempeh triangles and a handful of massaged kale.
-Keep the hemp seed ranch and extra hemp seeds separate.
-When ready to eat, drizzle each serving with 1/5th of the hemp seed ranch and sprinkle with hemp seeds.
+- Serve.
+Divide the roasted sweet potatoes, brussels sprouts, and red onion between five serving bowls.
+Top each with three tempeh triangles and a handful of massaged kale.
+Drizzle each serving with the hemp seed ranch and a sprinkle with hemp seeds.

 Keywords: barbecue tempeh, hemp seed ranch dressing, vegetables bowls